askasckr/recommend/README.md

 ### Api documentation:
 ---------------------
-Access the Swagger Api Doc from the url below:
+Swagger Api Doc can be accessed from the url below:

 https://intense-oasis-48244.herokuapp.com/swagger-ui.html